RutledgePaulV/q-builders/README.md

 Have a REST API?
 Chances are you want to provide an ability for people to query your API, but you also make queries against the database yourself.
 Using these builders lets you define *one* query model in a shared jar that you use in both your SDK and API and target different query formats.
-Like RSQL for over-the-wire and mongo or hibernate queries on the API side.
+Like RSQL for over-the-wire and mongo or hibernate queries on the API server.

 ### Why does this exist?